umbrellaid/linux_my_personal_notes_and_thoughts/README.md

 - Opera Browser
 - Python
 - Rename
-- Ripgrep (rg): Has some similarities to grep, but also includes its own defaults and optimizations that make it behave slightly differently in some cases. [https://github.com/BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep)
+- Ripgrep (rg) Has some similarities to grep, but also includes its own defaults and optimizations that make it behave slightly differently in some cases. [https://github.com/BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep)
-- The Silver Searcher (ag): Behavior and syntax are very close to GNU grep. [https://github.com/ggreer/the_silver_searcher](https://github.com/ggreer/the_silver_searcher)
+- The Silver Searcher (ag) Behavior and syntax are very close to GNU grep. [https://github.com/ggreer/the_silver_searcher](https://github.com/ggreer/the_silver_searcher)
 - Vivaldi Browser
 - Vmware horizon client
 - Wine (windows emulation)